The Royal Victorian Eye and Ear Hospital: Glaucoma Community Collaborative Care Program (G3CP)

 • reducing risk suboptimal outcomes due to long wait times

-Eligible patients will be identified by their treating Eye and Ear ophthalmologist.
-A member of the G3CP team will then discuss program details with the patient to ensure they understand the G3CP is providing them the choice of having some of their appointments outside of the hospital with an optometrist involved in the program.
+Eligible patients will be identified by an Eye and Ear ophthalmologist and a member of the G3CP team will then discuss program details with the patient.
 The G3CP has a strong multidisciplinary care focus so GPs will also be notified regarding the patient’s enrolment and receive updates about their clinical progress.

 Referral Pathways